 - Prep in Advance.
 Have all your vegetables chopped and ready before you start cooking, because stir fries move quickly.

 I prefer my vegetable noodle stir fry (and stir fries in general) heavy on the veg, so I add a full 6 cups.
 One of my biggest gripes with noodle stir fries in restaurants (both the sit-down kind and the mall takeout variety) is that they are 97% noodles, with a few scant veggies here and there.
-Not this vegetable noodle stir fry!
+Not with this vegetable noodle stir fry (or my veggie-packed Vegetable Lo Mein)!

 Ben commented that he would have preferred more noodles, but I thought the recipe was just right.